 - How to treat your dog's bad breath

 Why does my dog have bad breath

-- Share tips on how to help your pooch have fresher breath
+- Share tips to freshen your pooch's breath

-5 common causes of bad breath in your dog
+5 common causes of your dog's bad breath

-Here are 5 possible causes of bad breath in dogs, starting with the most common ones.
+It can be really concerning for pet parents to determine the causes of bad breath in their dogs.
+Here are 5 possible causes of bad breath in your dog, starting with the most common ones.

 One common cause of bad breath is poor oral health.
 When your pet eats, their food adheres to their teeth and is lodged along the gum line.
 There, it can mix with bacteria and form a sticky substance called plaque.
 Over time, plaque can harden into tartar which is difficult to remove.